-LGM Pharma is a supplier/distributor of the APIs Irinotecan CAS # 100286-90-6 and Temozolomide CAS# 85622-93-1 for research and development purposes.
+LGM Pharma can assist clients as a supplier/distributor of the API Caspofungin, CAS #162808-62-0 for research and development purposes.
 Clients can be assured of quality API products and continuous support throughout the R&D process.

 Products currently covered by valid US Patents are offered for R&D use in accordance with 35 USC 271(e) +A13(1).
 Any patent infringement and resulting liability is solely at buyer risk.